FAQs

 • Show all trains

-• Show only uptown trains
+• Show only uptown-bound trains

-• Show only downtown trains
+• Show only downtown-bound trains

 This will let you decide if you want to show all trains, which will act more as an art/statement piece, or a single direction (uptown/downtown) which can be more functional.
 In any setting, if there is more than one train for a given light (ex: a 2 train and Q train at Times Square/42nd St), a random one will be selected.